geek-cookbook/geek-cookbook/manuscript/recipes/kubernetes/mastodon.md

 Once you're done, "toot" me up by mentioning [funkypenguin@so.fnky.nz](https://so.fnky.nz/@funkypenguin) in a toot! :wave:

+!!! tip
+    If your instance feels lonely, try using some [relays](https://github.com/brodi1/activitypub-relays) to bring in the federated firehose!

 ## Summary

 What have we achieved?
 We now have a fully-swarmed Mastodon instance, ready to federate with the world! :material-mastodon: